-A trial judge from the U.S. District Court for the District of Columbia has ruled that the Trump administration must fully restore DACA, the Deferred Action for Childhood Arrivals program.
-However, he has delayed the effect of the ruling for 20 days to give the administration a chance to appeal.
+A trial judge from the U.S. District Court for the District of Columbia recently ruled that the Trump administration must fully restore DACA, the Deferred Action for Childhood Arrivals program.
+However, he delayed the effect of the ruling for 20 days to give the administration a chance to appeal.

 Last week marked the deadline for migrant children who had been unlawfully separated from their parents to be reunited.
 Many families were reunified—although not without sustaining considerable emotional and physical trauma.
 Still, many children remain separated—for a variety of concerning reasons.